drodriguezol/foundations-of-data-science-activities/README.md

 - **Bernoulli Distribution**:  This is like a single flip in our coin example.
 It represents the probability of success or failure in a single trial.

 - **Poisson Distribution**: Imagine you work at a call center.
 The Poisson distribution helps you predict the probability of receiving a specific number of calls within an hour, knowing the average number of calls you get per hour.

+# Continuous Probability Distributions

+- Unlike discrete variables with distinct values, continuous variables can take on any value within a range, represented by a curve called a Probability Density Function (PDF).
+- The probability of a continuous variable falling within a specific interval is represented by the area under the curve (PDF) for that interval.

+**The Normal Distribution**

+- The normal distribution, also known as the bell curve, is symmetrical with the mean at its center.
+- The empirical rule helps us understand the spread of data in a normal distribution: 68% within one standard deviation, 95% within two, and 99.7% within three.
+-
+**Significance of the Normal Distribution**

+- The normal distribution is frequently observed in real-world datasets, making it a valuable tool for data professionals.
+- Understanding it is crucial for advanced statistical analyses like hypothesis testing and regression analysis.